Vegan & Vegetarian wine guide

 - Isinglass - traditionally from sturgeon bladders and now more usually from general fish waste

 - Gelatine- from animal tissue, bones & skin

 - Casein - a milk protein

-The good news is firstly that wine does not need to be fined - eventually the wine will become clear itself but most wine drinkers would not accept cloudy wine and most winemakers do not want to have to hang onto their wine in the cellar for a long time.
+The good news for wine-loving vegans is firstly that wine does not need to be fined - eventually the wine will become clear itself.
+However most wine drinkers would not accept cloudy wine and most winemakers do not want to have to hang onto their wine in the cellar for a long time.

-Secondly there are alternatives to animal proteins that can be used, bentonite, a form of clay, charcoal, or silica sol being the main acceptable alternatives for vegetarians and vegans.
+But secondly there are alternatives to animal proteins that can be used.
+Bentonite, a form of clay, charcoal, or silica sol are the main acceptable alternatives for vegetarians and vegans.
+I find bentonite is most commonly used.
 Christophe Thibert of Domaine Thibert recently explained to me that the fining process is a very delicate balance; he tries to avoid fining altogether but has to keep checking the wine.
 If fining is required, Thibert uses bentonite and as little as possible.